-We recently surveyed more than 1,000 frequent business travellers, to see just how honest they are when it comes to submitting their expenses.
+We recently surveyed more than 1,000 frequent business travelers, to see just how honest they are when it comes to submitting their expenses.
 The good news is that 94.7 percent say that their expense reports are done honestly.
-The bad news is that the other 5.3 percent equates to about 1.1 million business travellers, who combined cost their employers $2.8 billion per year.
+The bad news is that the other 5.3 percent equates to about 1.1 million business travelers, who combined cost their employers $2.8 billion per year.
 Those who admit to committing expense fraud do so to the tune of almost $2,500 per year on average.

 So just who is most likely to do this?
 Well, they’re overwhelmingly male (73 percent), with a median age of 46.
 The role that is most likely to commit expense fraud is a senior vice president (13.9 percent admit to doing so), and the industries which see the most fraud are entertainment (almost one-in-five in the industry claims to submit fraudulent expenses), and travel and transportation (17.1 percent).